dgonza49/MatrixScript/README.md

 # MatrixScript
-This is a bash Script Run on Linux
+This is a Bash Script
 To Run this command-line program a number of steps are required:

 1. Clone or download repository: